 - Caution: At the end of this procedure, exiting Config Mode will restart StorNext services (on both server nodes for dual-server node systems).
 This will cause a disruption in client operations.
-Quantum strongly recommends halting I/O operations for connected StorNext clients before beginning the process. - 1.
-If you are logging into StorNext for the first time, read the end-user license agreement (EULA) carefully. and then click Accept (you will not see the EULA page if you have previously logged into StorNext). - 2.
+Quantum strongly recommends halting I/O operations for connected StorNext clients before beginning the process. - If you are logging into StorNext for the first time, read the end-user license agreement (EULA) carefully, and then click Accept (you will not see the EULA page if you have previously logged into StorNext). - 2.
 For new installations, the Configuration > Licenses Entry screen appears.
-Skip to step 4. - For operational systems, navigate to Tools > High Availability > Manage. - 3.
-Click Enter Config Mode to halt StorNext client I/O operations.
-This will pop up a confirmation to lock the HA cluster configuration.
-Click Yes. - (See the High Availability Systems section in the appendix of the current StorNext User's Guide for further information about HA systems.) - 4.
-Select Configuration > Licenses. - 5.
-Scroll down to the bottom of the page, and click Import... to install and/or update StorNext licenses.
+Skip to step 4.

+For operational systems, navigate to Tools > High Availability > Manage.

+3. (Optional) If your cvfsid has changed, then click Enter Config Mode to halt StorNext client I/O operations.
+A dialog appears to confirm you want to lock the HA cluster configuration.
+Click Yes.

+(See the High Availability Systems section in the appendix of the current StorNext User's Guide for further information about HA systems.)

+- 4. Select Configuration > Licenses. - 5.
+Scroll down to the bottom of the page, and click Import... to install and/or update StorNext licenses. - 6.
+Click Choose File, select the license.dat file provided for your system from the temporary location where you downloaded it, and click Open.